turbot/flowpipe-docs/docs/reference/config-files/connection_import/index.md

 connection.slack.sp1_slack
 ```

-If there is a name conflict for any connections, Flowpipe will throw an error when loading.
+If there is a name conflict for any connections, Tailpipe will throw an error when loading.

 At this time, you may only use a single `import_connection` block.